CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description is functional and covers the basics with an explicit 'Use when' clause, which is good.
-However, it leans toward listing categories (type safety, state management) rather than concrete actions, and the trigger terms could be expanded to include more natural user language variations.
-The scope is somewhat broad ('frontend features', 'TypeScript code') which could cause overlap with other skills.
+The description is functional and covers both what the skill does and when to use it, which is its strongest aspect.
+However, it relies on category-level terms (type safety, state management) rather than concrete actions, and its trigger terms could be more comprehensive to cover natural user language variations.
+The scope is somewhat broad, which creates moderate conflict risk with other frontend or TypeScript-related skills.

 Suggestions